-Sometimes a radiator may not be working to its full capacity and that can be due to a damaged radiator valve.
-If you already have some experience with DIY projects replacing a radiator valve is something that you may be able to do yourself by following the steps below.
+Sometimes a radiator may not be working to its full capacity and that can be due to a broken or damaged radiator valve.
+If you already have some experience with DIY projects, replacing a radiator valve is something that you may be able to do yourself by following the steps below.

 Securing the body of the valve with a wrench you can then unscrew the capnuts and remove the valve.
 Then unscrew the valve cap nut to remove the old valve.
 At this point, it's a good idea to take the opportunity to thoroughly clean the pipe with wire wool to remove any rust or grime.

-You can then fit the new valve however do not tighten the cap-nut yet.
+You can then fit the new valve, but do not tighten the cap-nut just yet.
 Holding the valve body with a wrench, line it up with the adaptor and tighten the cap-nut.
 After this, you will be able to tighten the cap-nut that holds the valve to the water pipe.

-Now that your damaged radiator valve has been replaced you will need to refill the system before you can get it back up and running.
+Now that your broken radiator valve has been replaced you will need to refill the system before you can get it back up and running.

 To refill the system find the filling loop beneath the boiler and turn the valve.
 Increase it until the pressure gauge reaches 1 ½.
 Follow our advice on how to bleed a radiator then once you have bled your radiators, turn the filling loop valve on the boiler again.
 Increase it until the pressure gauge reaches 1 1/2.